Jury decides 2014 document found in Aretha Franklin’s couch is a valid will

 The jury found that the 2014 version was signed by Aretha Franklin, who put a smiley face in the letter ‘A.'

-Olson said there still might be discussions with the judge over whether some provisions of the 2010 will should be fulfilled.
+There still will be discussions over whether some provisions of the 2010 will should be fulfilled and whether Kecalf Franklin could become executor of the estate.
+Judge Jennifer Callaghan told all sides to file briefs and attend a status conference next week.

 Franklin’s estate managers have been paying bills, settling millions in tax debts and generating income through music royalties and other intellectual property.
 The will dispute, however, has been unfinished business.